ibm-cloud-docs/power-iaas/pricing.md

 IBM provides AIX and IBM i stock images.
 The operating system version levels of the stock images are subject to change.

 You can also bring your own custom image to use on a {{site.data.keyword.powerSys_notm}} instance, but you must still purchase an operating system license for IBM Cloud.
 You cannot use an existing AIX or IBM i license for LPARs in a {{site.data.keyword.powerSys_notm}} instance.
 If you use a custom image or a stock image, you are charged the same price.
-For more information, see [Configuring a custom image](/docs/infrastructure/power-iaas?topic=power-iaas-configuring-custom-image#configuring-custom-image).
+For more information, see [Deploying a custom image within a Power Systems Virtual Server](/docs/infrastructure/power-iaas?topic=power-iaas-deploying-custom-image).

 ## End of billing
 {: #pricing-end-of-billing}